all-of-us/workbench/README.md

 When this configuration is selected, clicking the debug icon (looks like a green bug) will cause the running API process to stop at breakpoints you have set for inspection.

-## DevOps
-The `devops` toolkit is described [here](ops/ruby/devops-framework/README.md).
-Other documentation (including the playbook) is available for oncall engineers.
-This toolkit is independent of the build and release system, and may be used by any GCP application for which they are useful.

 ## Manual Testing

 ### Backend Swagger Portals